History of Waipapa Taumata Rau, University of Auckland

 In 2018, the new Early Childhood Centre opened at Park Avenue in the city.

 In May 2019, the Newmarket Campus-based facility for the Department of Exercise Sciences was officially opened, after its move from Tāmaki.
-The facilities include a Health and Rehabilitation Clinic and a Movement Neuroscience Laboratory, and the move has brought the department closer to allied health organisations with which it has relationships, as well as Auckland City Hospital.
+The facilities include a Health and Rehabilitation Clinic and a Movement Neuroscience Laboratory, and the move brought the department closer to allied health organisations with which it has relationships, as well as Auckland City Hospital.
+The Newmarket Campus has also become part of the Newmarket Innovation Precinct, a hub fostering collaboration between industry, academia and technology companies.

-In August 2020, the government announced the University would receive ‘shovel-ready’ funding for the construction project to relocate the Faculty of Education and Social Work (EDSW) to the City Campus.
+In August 2020, the government announced the University would receive ‘shovel-ready’ funding for a construction project to relocate the Faculty of Education and Social Work to the City Campus.
 Work began on the complex building programme across six structures in 2021.
-The flagship of the programme is Building 201, the old Human Sciences Building, which has been stripped back and rebuilt as an environmentally sustainable fit-for-purpose facility housing the EDSW and the School of Social Sciences in the Faculty of Arts.
-Building 201 is an adaptive reuse project and made its mark early with its design winning a 6 Star Green Star from the NZ Green Building Council in 2021.
-This puts the building in the ‘world leadership’ category.
+The flagship of the programme was Building 201, which opened in September 2023.
+It arose from the old Human Sciences Building, which was stripped back and rebuilt as an environmentally sustainable fit-for-purpose facility to house EDSW, the Faculty of Arts and Creative Arts and Industries.
+As a world-class adaptive reuse project, B201 has won a number of architecture and sustainability awards and made its mark early winning a 6 Star Green Star from the NZ Green Building Council in 2021 for its design

 Te ao Māori and a gifted name